olamedia/jquery-components/README.md

 Designed for Progressive Enhancement.

-> Warning: This is a draft, not ready for production
+> Warning: This is mostly a draft
 >
 > API is not frozen, functions and properties can change names at any time